-A.49 You Can Count on It!
+A.47 You Can Count on It!

-A.49.1) The Diet-Lite restaurant offers 5 entrées and 8 side dishes.
-If you were going to select a dinner with one entrée and one side dish, how many different dinners could you order?
+A.47.1) The Diet-Lite restaurant offers 3 entrées, 4 side dishes, 2 desserts and 5 kinds of drinks.

-A.49.2) In addition to the 5 entrées and 8 side dishes, The Diet-Lite restaurant offers 12 desserts and 6 kinds of drinks.
-If you were going to select a dinner with one entrée, one side dish, one dessert, and one drink, how many different dinners could you order?
+- (a) If you were going to select a dinner with one entrée and one side dish, how many different dinners could you order?
+Explain your reasoning. - (b) If you were going to select a dinner with one entrée, one side dish, one dessert, and one drink, how many different dinners could you order?

-A.49.3) A standard Ohio license plate consists of two letters followed by two digits followed by two letters.
-How many different standard Ohio license plates can be made if:
+A.47.2) Suppose an Ohio license plate consists of two letters followed by two digits followed by two letters.
+How many different license plates can be made if: